tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

                     }
             }
 ```
-Wrap-up: Wile adding/removing/updating entities in a clustee we can protect any invariant conditions related to other entities that we have put under the same cluster without the need for any explicit transaction because at that level there is no awareness of the storage.
-Still, I will show that we can protect other invariant conditions that may involve entities of other clusters.
-This will be possible at the service application layer (see in the next sections) running commands involving multiple streams streams of events.
+Conclusions: In adding/removing/updating entities in a cluster we can protect any invariant conditions related to other entities that are under the same cluster without the need for any explicit transaction.
+We can protect other invariant conditions that may involve entities of other clusters anyway.
+This will be possible at the service application layer (see in the next sections) running commands involving multiple streams of events.
 This sometimes will involve the use of explicit transactions when supported by the storage (i.e. Postgres), and sometimes will involve the "undoer": a special command attached to a command to undo the changes made by the command itself (see the next sections), useful when the storage does not support multiple stream transactions.

 Source code: [TodosCluster.fs](https://github.com/tonyx/Sharpino/blob/main/Sharpino.Sample/clusters/Todos/Cluster.fs)